CompuTec/computec-docs/docs/pdc/administrator-guide/weight-scales-integration/gateway-service-installation.md

 ## Prerequisites

-- configure your firewall to make the 8080 port available
+- Configure your firewall to make the 8080 port available
 - .Net Framework 4.7.1 is required

 ## Installation